mtint/autonity-docs/source/network-perm/soma.rst

 The Soma governance contract **must** define a number of properties and interfaces to allow communication with the consensus layer.

-.. note:: The following interface is Solidity specific however other Smart contract languages can be used.
+.. note:: The following interface is Solidity specific however other Smart contract languages can be used

 .. code-block:: javascript